jkyle/protonic/README.md

 //   Ship: { type: 'X-Wing' } }
 ```

 Also like Streams, you can subscribe to state changes with the `.subscribe` method.
+Note that state will not be sent to observers until all of the source streams have emitted state to the funnel.

 ```javascript
 let subscriber = AppStream.subscribe(state => console.log(state));